 These tips will describe how to grow Agapanthus successfully and help keep your Agapanthus plants looking great.

-When your plants arrive home – unpack and water if necessary, leaving them to settle for a couple of days.
+When your plants arrive home – water if necessary, leaving them to settle for a couple of days.
 We recommend 9cm pots are potted up before planting outside.
-Larger agapanthus may be planted in borders or potted into larger containers.
+Larger Agapanthus may be planted in borders or potted into larger containers.
 We do not recommend planting if the weather is frosty.

 Planting in the Garden – Agapanthus thrive in well-drained soil, in a sunny site that receives sun for most of the day.
 In heavy soils, mix in grit when planting to improve drainage, otherwise follow the instructions on the reverse of the label.
 Dwarf plants can be planted 30cm apart and larger forms 60cm.